-If the student does not successfully meet the course requirements as specified in the course profile, the student will earn a "D" grade and have to repeat UPNS 422 Role Preparation II the next time it is offered.
+If the student does not successfully meet the course requirements as specified in the course profile, the "I" grade will be converted to a "D" grade and have to repeat UPNS 453 Transition to Professional Practice the next time it is offered.
 The student must register each semester.
 Students will be required to submit payment for any standardized exams administered in the repeated course, as well as pay tuition for the course.
-Students may repeat UPNS 422 Role Preparation II twice.
-Students will be dismissed from the BSN program after three (3) failures in UPNS 422: Role Preparation II and are not eligible for readmission.
+Students may repeat UPNS 453 Transition to Professional Practice two additional times.
+Students will be dismissed from the BSN program after three (3) failures in UPNS 453 Transition to Professional Practice and are not eligible for readmission.
 These students, having not completed the BSN program requirements, will not be qualified to sit for the NCLEX-RN exam.

-If a student fails a UPNS 422 Role Preparation II co-requisite, they will receive an "I" grade for UPNS 422 Role Preparation II and will not be eligible to sit for the final exam.
+If a student fails a UPNS 453 Transition to Professional Practice co-requisite, they will receive an "I" grade for 453 Transition to Professional Practice and will not be eligible to sit for the final exam.
 The final attempt of the exit exam must be taken at the end of the BSN program after all other requirements are completed successfully.
-Students with grades of "I" or in any nursing course or with unfinished assignments in UPNS 422 Role Preparation II are not eligible to take the final exam.
-The student must achieve a passing course grade in UPNS 422 Role Preparation II and all related coursework in order to graduate from the BSN Program.
-The required coursework is outlined in the UPNS 422 Role Preparation II course profile.
+Students with grades of "I" in any nursing course or with unfinished assignments in 453 Transition to Professional Practice are not eligible to take the final exam.
+The student must achieve a passing course grade in 453 Transition to Professional Practice and all related coursework in order to graduate from the BSN Program.
+The required coursework is outlined in the UPNS 453 Transition to Professional Practice course profile.